the-anna-project/annad/doc/concept/connection.md

 When having a single behavior ID given it needs to be mapped to multiple behavior IDs.
 This mapping represents connections linking from one behavior to other behaviors within the connection space.
 That way dynamic CLG trees can be referenced.
 CLGs can lookup connections using their own behavior IDs.
+In case an exact expectation is known, the behavior should change slightly over time to find more optimized ways of solving problems.
+In case a problem was able to be solved using some modifications, the behavior can be updated completely.
 The following key maps a single behavior ID to multiple behavior IDs.

 ```